awmckinley/config/modules/ft.just/README.md

 # Just

-> [!ABSTRACT] Blurb
-> Handy way to save and run project-specific commands.
+Handy way to save and run project-specific commands.